All You Can Eats

 Instructions

-• For the last 20 minutes of cooking, add heavy cream, kale, parmesan cheese, and tortellini.
+• For the last 20 minutes of cooking, add heavy cream, kale, parmesan cheese, and tortellini and stir well.

 • Once the tortellini is cooked through, the soup is done.
 Enjoy!